Jonathon-Fleming/ToxPi-GIS/README.md

 * For users looking to see example walkthroughs, see the vignettes in [Examples](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Examples).

-* For users looking to visualize existing maps, see [Visualization Instructions](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/README.md#Visualization-Instructions).
+* For users looking to visualize existing maps, see [Visualizations](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Visualizations.md).

 * For users requiring help with data manipulation and formatting requirements, see [Utilities](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Utilities).